 Place the towel over the cork.
 With one hand, hold the bottom of the bottle as if you're cradling it, and keep it at a 45-degree angle facing away from you.
 With the other hand, grab the cork firmly through the towel (so that the towel is between your hand and the cork).

 Twist the Bottle

-Here's the real trick of this technique: one hand will hold the cork steady while the other hand twists the bottle.
-If you twist the cork instead, it can actually build up more pressure than if you twisted the bottle, and you could also damage the cork.
+Here's the real trick of this technique: One hand will hold the cork steady while the other hand twists the bottle.
+If you twist the cork instead, it can actually build up more pressure than if you twisted the bottle, and you can also damage the cork.

 Eventually, you'll get a subtle "pop."
 Remove your hand, cork, and towel from the bottle, and marvel at how clean and simple that process just was!
 If you do it right, you won't have a single spill.